kozo2/bioconductor.org/content/about/mirrors/mirror-how-to.md

 -avn bioc-rsync@master.bioconductor.org:release` and make sure you have enough room on your local disk before you start.

-It is recommended that package repositories be synchronized once per day, scheduled with cron.
+It is recommended that package repositories be synchronized in release once or twice a month as release changes less frequently.
+Devel branch may be synced more often if necessary but no more than once a week.

 **Begin** using your new local repository by making it accessible on your webserver.
 See the **"contriburl"** option to **install.packages()** (utils)